 Sanxia Hong Cha Bärbucha Kombucha

-Time to write a few words about what we call our "Lamborghini" Kombucha - jokingly using the automobile terminology.
-It is our most expensive, but also most exclusive Kombucha.
+We are jokingly using the automobile terminology, to refer to our most expensive, but also most exclusive Kombucha.

 "RED TEA 紅茶: known as black tea by rest of the world for reasons we do not understand"

 "Let’s start with the basics.
 As you all probably know from reading these posts, the six categories of tea mainly differ by oxidation, but each category is so broad that it really does a disservice to group them all together." "...
 Black tea is no different.
 And as Tea Drunk’s menu so clearly explains, this heavily oxidized category is actually called “Red Tea” (Hong Cha) in China.
 The main difference you’ll find is between black tea made in China or Taiwan (let’s call this “Chinese” style), black tea made in Darjeeling or Nepal (I generally call this “Darjeeling”), and black tea made in Assam, Sri Lanka, Kenya, or basically anywhere else (let’s call this “Assam”).
 Although all tea production began in China, their concept of black tea is quite a long way from what most westerners are used to.
 Skillfully made Hong Cha is rich and malty, sweet without any additives.
 Notes of caramel and chocolate can be found in the aromas of black tea made in Yunnan, Anhui, or the famous Sun Moon Lake region of Taiwan.
 The color of the liquor is usually a deep ruddy red with a bit of a golden hue and yet clear enough to see the bottom of your cup through the broth."